bigdevwhale/marat555.github.io/_posts/2018-09-09-vuejs-advantages.md

 #### Simplicity

 Due to the simplicity of its architecture and API, it's very easy to learn and develop applications.
-To write your first non-trivial application on VueJs, you need to know only HTML and JS, without having to know anything about JSX, ES.
+In order to write your first non-trivial application on VueJs, you need to know only HTML and JS, without having to know anything about JSX, ES.

 #### A wide variety of uses

-VueJs is progressive javascript framework.
+VueJs is a progressive javascript framework.
 It integrates seamlessly with existing applications and this is amazing.
 You don't need to rewrite the entire frontend code, you can gradually integrate VueJs components.
 For more complex projects, you can use vuex, which is perfect for state management and routing.